bplmaps/toi-field-trips/content/locations/chocolate-mill.md

 # Revolutionary imagery in the 19th century

 ![Trade card for Walter Baker & Co.
 Chocolate, undated.](https://images.historicnewengland.org/rs/262135/scr/default.jpg)

-<zoomable-image type="jpg" src="https://images.historicnewengland.org/rs/262135/scr/default.jpg" alt="An illustration of a woman in eighteenth century dress carrying a tray with a cup and saucer" caption="Trade card for Walter Baker & Co.
-Chocolate, undated."></zoomable-image>

 Baker’s Chocolate used this image in advertising starting in the 1860s.
 The original pastel drawing, The Chocolate Girl by Jean-Étienne Liotard, was made in 1744 and depicts a servant carrying a tray of drinking chocolate.
 Imagery like reinforces the association of this company with its founding during the American Revolution and harkens back, during the Industrial Revolution, to a period of "handmade” chocolate, made all the while in a factory near Boston.
 This image draws connections between chocolate as a symbol of liberty during the Revolutionary era and the success of Baker’s Chocolate.
 While Welsh was no longer a household name from the center of Boston, Baker remained preeminent from just outside, in its mill on the river.